 If you cannot afford to pay the VAT due on time you should contact HMRC as soon as possible to request a ‘time to pay’ arrangement.
 If a time to pay is agreed by HMRC and the business sticks to the plan, no late payment penalties will be charged but interest will still be accrued.

-VAT late penalties factsheet
+Further information on VAT late penalties

 Further details explaining how HMRC intend to administer the new penalties and interest can be found in our VAT penalties factsheet.